There's a reason.

 Why call it Carbohydrate Addiction?
 Pinpointing the true nature of the problem helps us more clearly see the true nature of the solution.

-In my view, the name Sugar Addiction falls far short of the full implications of this disease.
-For many of us, this name equates to a “bait and switch” sales tactic.
-Sufferers are told, “Your problem is sugar, so just quit eating sugar.”
-“Oh, but by the way, you’ll probably need to eliminate flour of any kind, artificial sweeteners, and perhaps all grains as well.”
+In my view, the name Sugar Addiction falls short of the full implications of the disease.
+For many of us, this name feels like a “bait and switch” sales tactic.
+Sufferers are initially told, “Your problem is sugar, so just quit eating sugar.”
+That sounds fairly simple, and do-able, right?
+But soon they hear, “Oh, and by the way, you’ll probably also need to eliminate bread, crackers, chips, and all foods made from processed grain (flour).”
 If you find it easier to start down the road to recovery by focusing only on the worst aspect of the problem, then the name Sugar Addiction may be right for you.
 In that case, the other culprits will reveal themselves in due time.
-I, myself, would rather know what I’m dealing with up front.

 1/8